revaturelabs/interviewquestions/Unix-IS/Unix_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> The `printf` can be used to print the string, numbers and other format specifiers also whereas `echo` can only be used to print the string values.
+> The `printf` can be used to print the string, numbers and other format specifiers whereas `echo` can only be used to print the string values.
 Performance wise also `printf` is faster in execution than `echo` command.

 </details>

 ---

-18.
+18. How to check the disk usage information on a filesystem?

 <details><summary> <b>Show Answer</b> </summary>

->
+> Using `df` command we can check the information related to disk usage, that is how much space is used by filesystem and what is the available space.

 </details>